gopalrk/Quantum_Computing_Workshop_Denmark2021/README.md

-	Concept of Quantum Supremacy, Quantum Advantage, Quantum Volume, limitation of classical computation 	Working with Quantum Circuits, Quantum Algorithms, and Circuit simulators 	Quantum Machine Learning: Concept and its advantage over classical machine learning 	Installing IBM’s Qiskit and Xanadu’s Pennylane python library on Anaconda or NN DataLab.
+	Concept of Quantum Supremacy, Quantum Advantage, Quantum Volume, limitation of classical computation 	Working with Quantum Circuits, Quantum Algorithms, and Circuit simulators 	Quantum Machine Learning: Concept and its advantage over classical machine learning 	Installing IBM’s Qiskit and Xanadu’s Pennylane python library on Anaconda.
 Accessing D-wave’s and IBM’s APIs to work on real quantum hardware
 	Demo on Quantum Machine Learning and Combinatorial Optimisation examples

 Duration: 1½ Hours